How Fears and Phobias Change as We Age

 Six and 7-year-olds will often merge a developing sense of reality with a still-active imagination.
 Natural disasters, things living in the attic, and witches and ghosts are common fears.
 From around the age of 7 onward, anxieties tend to shift more in the direction of activities at school, natural events, and social situations.

-Note that I’ve referred to children’s fears, not phobias.
-This is because the onset, nature, and duration of those fears are both developmental and predictable.
-A phobia is a disproportionate fear of an object or situation, and while children may show fear that is out of proportion to actual danger, they probably don’t know this at the time.
+The onset, nature, and duration of those fears (not phobias) are both developmental and predictable.
+A phobia is a disproportionate fear of an object or situation, and while children may show fear that is out of proportion to actual danger, they probably don't know this at the time.
 A fear that doesn’t diminish, or that follows the person into adulthood, would most certainly be considered a phobia.

 Adults typically develop phobias between the ages of 15 and 25.
 The National Institute of Mental Health's statistics point to 19 million people, or 8.7 percent of the U.S. population, being affected by specific phobias.
 The focus for specific phobias is typically dental or medical procedures, animals, heights, public transportation, flying, elevators, and thunder.